radadiya-rajesh/oneforall/README.md

     pip install -r requirements.txt
     ```

+4. Set up your MySQL database:
+   - Open MySQL and create a database named `oneforall`:
+     ```sql
+     CREATE DATABASE oneforall;
+     ```
+   - Execute the `oneforall.sql` file to set up the initial database schema:
+     ```sql
+     SOURCE path/to/your/oneforall.sql;
+     ```

-4. Set up environment variables: Create a `.env` file in the project root with the following structure:
+5. Set up environment variables: Create a `.env` file in the project root with the following structure:
     ```plaintext
     SECRET_KEY=your_django_secret_key
     EMAIL_HOST_USER=your_email@example.com